apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 ~~~~~~~~~~~~~~~~

-Logging the raw stream of data flowing through the ingest pipeline is not desired behaviour in
+Logging the raw stream of data flowing through the ingest pipeline is not desired behavior in
 many production environments because this may result in leaking sensitive data or security related
 configurations, such as secret keys, to Flume log files.
 By default, Flume will not log such information.
 On the other hand, if the data pipeline is broken,